StackVista/stackstate-docs/use/views/events_perspective.md

 ## Time travel

 When opening the Events Perspective, the events shown are based on the currently selected time window in the timeline control.

-Shrink the time window to display less events.
-Place the playhead on the timeline to restrict the events to the time indicated by the playhead.
-Clicking on a timestamp from the Event Properties will jump directly to this point on the timeline.
+- Shrink the time window to display less events.
+- Place the playhead on the timeline to restrict the events to the time indicated by the playhead.
+- Click on a timestamp from the Event Properties to jump directly to that point on the timeline.